-REGULATORY INVESTIGATIONS - PRE-COMPLAINT POWERS
+REGULATORY INVESTIGATIONS-PRE-COMPLAINT POWERS

-As described above, there are several potential regulators that would likely investigate the circumstances of a failed institution.
-Counsel to the parties involved will need to be prepared to respond to these varied requests.
-The FDIC as receiver, the OTS and other relevant government agencies have broad subpoena power under 12 U.S.C. § 1818(n), which allows the agency conducting the investigation to "administer oaths and affirmations, to take or cause to be taken depositions, and to issue, revoke, quash or modify subpoenas and subpoenas duces tecum."
+As explained above, several regulatory agencies would likely investigate the circumstances of a failed institution, and counsel to the parties must be prepared to respond to these various requests.
+The FDIC as receiver, the OTS, and other relevant government agencies have broad subpoena power under 12 U.S.C. § 1818(n), which allows the agency conducting the investigation to "administer oaths and affirmations, to take or cause to be taken depositions, and to issue, revoke, quash or modify subpoenas and subpoenas duces tecum."
 The SEC Enforcement Division has similar subpoena authority if the Commission has approved an investigation, or it may proceed through informal voluntary requests for information.

-In the aftermath of a failed bank, where there will be investigative interest from several government agencies, as well as significant civil litigation, counsel should be thoughtful about its responses to the agencies' requests.
-Documents produced in response to agency subpoenas may well become fair game for discovery requests in civil litigation, so any waivers of attorney-client privilege or work product protection should be carefully considered.
-The FDIC as receiver is also in the position to assert that it now holds the right to request documents from the failed institution's lawyers without the use of a subpoena because it now stands in the shoes of the bank.30 If testimony is sought, any consideration of asserting a witness's Fifth Amendment rights should be thoroughly vetted.
+In the aftermath of a failed bank, during which several government agencies will take investigative interest and significant civil litigation will likely ensue, counsel should be thoughtful about its responses to the agencies' requests.
+Documents produced in response to agency subpoenas may become fair game for discovery requests in civil litigation, so any waivers of attorney-client privilege or work product protection should be carefully considered.
+As receiver, standing in the shoes of the bank, the FDIC is also in a position to assert its right to request documents from the failed institution's lawyers without a subpoena.32 Thus, if testimony is sought, any consideration of a witness's Fifth Amendment rights should be thoroughly vetted.
 In any civil action pursued by an investigating agency, the trier-of-fact may draw an adverse inference from a witness's invocation of his Fifth Amendment rights.
 If there does not appear to be criminal exposure or interest, invocation of the Fifth Amendment may be a detrimental choice.